melborne/yampla/README.md

 ## Usage

-A simple example to create a book index page and each book pages.
+A simple example to create a book index page and book pages.

 ###Step1.
 Provide book data with YAML format.